The A Targets:

 Being able to tailor the shape of the curve within the prime octave allows us to more accurately fit the curve of the tuning to the scaling of the piano.
+Tunings sound so much better.

-Mini Targets within the Sub-prime Octave:
+Secondary Targets within the Sub-prime Octave:

-Using the mini targets in the sub prime will again allow for more accurate ‘shaping’ of the tuning curve in this area.
+Using the secondary targets in the sub prime will again allow for more accurate ‘shaping’ of the tuning curve in this area.
 And as in the prime octave, once the settings for D3 and E3 are known, they are then incorporated into the tuning that will be created by the LC Spreadsheet.

 As an example, sometimes a piano’s D3 is a wound bichord and E3 is a plain wire trichord.
 Using these sub-prime as well as the prime octave mini targets really allow for a much better fitting tuning that will be created by the LC spreadsheet.